UpsideDownDisk/DiscSteward/README.md

 editable suggestion for you to check.
 It will not automatically rename an unverified episode.

+## About this project

+DiscSteward was created by a non-coder with help from AI.
+Constructive feedback, bug reports, and ideas for making it more reliable or easier to use are welcome.

 ## Get started on Windows

 1. Install Python 3.10 or newer, MakeMKV, and FFmpeg.
 See the